renesugar/k_elda_archive/docs/_QuickStart.md

 2. **Get credentials**.
 Locate the credentials for your cloud provider account.

+3. **Set up credentials**.
+To create the necessary credential files on your computer, run the following command and use the credentials from the previous step:

+    ```console
+    $ kelda configure-provider
+    ```

 For Amazon EC2, create an account with [Amazon Web Services](https://aws.amazon.com/ec2/), find your "Access Keys" on the
 [Security Credentials](https://console.aws.amazon.com/iam/home?#security_credential)